robot-com/oss/packages/reliable-backend-framework/README.md

 3.  **Immediate Reply:** If a result is found, it means the mutation has already been successfully processed.
 The framework skips execution entirely and immediately returns the stored result.

 This ensures that even if NATS delivers a message multiple times due to network issues or retries, the mutation's logic will only execute once.

-### Middleware

-Middleware provides a powerful way to run cross-cutting logic for all operations on a specific queue.
-It's ideal for:

-*   **Authentication & Authorization:** Validating a user token from message headers and attaching the user object to the context.
-*   **Logging:** Creating a request-specific logger.
-*   **Distributed Tracing:** Initializing a trace span and adding it to the context.

-Since middleware runs inside the same transaction as the handler, any database reads it performs are consistent with the handler's view of the data.

 ### Interacting with NATS Directly